fnproject/fn-helm/README.md

 #### DNS names

-In Fn deployment with LoadBalancer service types, you'd need 3 DNS names:
+In an Fn deployment with LoadBalancer service types, you'll need 3 DNS names:

  - one for an API service (i.e., `api.fn.mydomain.com`)
  - one for runner LB service (i.e., `lb.fn.mydomain.com`)
  - one for UI service (i.e., `ui.fn.mydomain.com`)

-With the successful deployment you'd have 3 public IP addresses for each of services.
+Upon successful deployment, you'll have three public IP addresses -- one for each service.
-However, an IP address for API and LB services would be identical since they are expose as a single service.
+However, the IP address for the API and LB services will be identical since they are exposed as a single service.
-So, you'd have 2 IP address, but 3 DNS names.
+You'll have two IP addresses, but three DNS names.

-But still, the best way for exposing services is an **ingress controller**.
+Please keep in mind the best way for exposing services is an **ingress controller**.

 ## Installing the Chart